Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Domestic Generalized Brauer Tree Algebras

 \section{Domestic Generalized Brauer Tree Algebras}

 In this section we consider domestic generalized Brauer tree algebras.
-For a more detailed description and discussion of Brauer graph algebras see \cite{schroll2018notes}.

-Let $k$ be an algebraically closed field of arbitrary characteristic.
-We recall that an algebra $\Lambda$ is \emph{domestic} [check reference 67] if there is a finite number of $\Lambda$-$k[x]$-bimodules $M_i$ which are finitely generated free right $k[x]$-modules such that all but a finite number of isomorphism classes of indecomposable $\Lambda$-modules of dimension $n$, for every dimension $n \geq 1,$ are of the form $M_i \otimes_{k[x]} V$ for some $i$ and some indecomposable $k[x]$-module $V$.
+For a more detailed description of Brauer graph algebras see \cite{schroll2018notes}.
+In all that follows, let $k$ be an algebraically closed field of arbitrary characteristic.
+We recall that an algebra $\Lambda$ is \emph{domestic} if there is a finite number of $\Lambda$-$k[x]$-bimodules $M_i$ which are finitely generated free right $k[x]$-modules such that all but a finite number of isomorphism classes of indecomposable $\Lambda$-modules of dimension $n$, for every dimension $n \geq 1,$ are of the form $M_i \otimes_{k[x]} V$ for some $i$ and some indecomposable $k[x]$-module $V$ \cite{ringeltame}.
 If the minimal numbers of such bimodules is $d$, then $\Lambda$ is $d$-domestic.
-In \cite{erdmann1992auslander}, Erdmann and Skowronki described the stable AR quiver of a special biserial algebra of domestic representation type.
-Moreover, in \cite{duffield2018auslander} Duffield was able to give a more detailed description of the components of the AR quiver for these algebras.
+In \cite{erdmann1992auslander}, Erdmann and Skowro{\'n}ski described the stable Auslander-Reiten quiver of a special biserial algebra of domestic representation type.
+Then, in \cite{duffield2018auslander} Duffield was able to give a more detailed description of the components of the Auslander-Reiten quiver for these algebras.
 For convenience we restate parts of these results here.

 \begin{theorem} \cite[Theorem 2.1]{erdmann1992auslander} Let $\Lambda$ be a self-injective special biserial algebra.
 The following are equivalent: \begin{enumerate}[(i)] \item $\Lambda$ is representation-infinite domestic. \item $\Lambda$ is representation-infinite of polynomial growth. \item $\prescript{}{s} \Gamma_{\Lambda}$ has a component of the form $\ZZ \tilde{A}_{p, q}.$ \item $\prescript{}{s} \Gamma_{\Lambda}$ is infinite but has no component of the form $\ZZ A_{\infty}^{\infty}$ \item All but a finite number of components of $\Gamma_{\Lambda}$ are of the form $\ZZ A_{\infty}/ \langle \tau \rangle$ \item There are positive integers $m, p,$ and $q$ such that $\prescript{}{s} \Gamma_{\Lambda}$ is a disjoint union of $m$ components of the form $\ZZ \tilde{A}_{p, q}$, $m$ components of the form $\ZZ A_{\infty}/ \langle \tau^p \rangle$, $m$ components of the form $\ZZ A_{\infty}/ \langle \tau^q \rangle,$ and infinitely many components of the form $\ZZ A_{\infty}/ \langle \tau \rangle.$ \end{enumerate} \end{theorem}